mbaldwinsmith/RimWorld-ChildrenOfArrakis/docs/TASKS.md

 ---

 ## 2.2 Stilltent
-**Goal:** Portable bed that reduces thirst while sleeping.
+**Status:** In progress (tent bed + hydration comp implemented; needs textures/balance) **Goal:** Portable bed that reduces thirst while sleeping.

 ### User Stories
-- **As a traveller**, I want to sleep safely in the desert with reduced thirst.
+- **As a traveller**, I want to sleep safely in the desert with reduced thirst and immunity to weather moods and sandstorm effects.
 - **As a tactician**, I want stilltents for expeditions far from base.

 ### Tasks